“Putting Saco records in order”-see JT 02/03/1982, p.3 c.3.

 Porter, Ida F.

-Teacher at Washington Street first primary school (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).
+Teacher at Washington Street Primary School (PHOTOGRAPH), from Souvenir of the Biddeford Public Schools (1901).

 Potts, Thomas (Corporal)